gvwilson/thirdbit/src/fiction/iffy/index.md

 he continued,
 his voice less strangled than it had been a moment before.
 "But if you want t' sit here,
-then I'll make us some tea an' we can wait for th' governor to catch up with us.
+then I'll make us some tea an' we can wait for the bad guys to catch up with us.
-Soldier's oath, Iffy.
+Soldier's oath, Iffy."
-You just lemme know."

 *Plink.*
 Pause.